horia141/horia141.github.io/_drafts/raynor.md

 }
 {% endhighlight %}

-As a sidenote, my plan is to move these marshallers out of Raynor proper and into a second library, which would contain type definitions and marshallers for the common _business_ type objects one works with: IBANs, currency, geo locations, URIs, emails, etc.
+As a side note, my plan is to move these marshallers out of Raynor proper and into a second library, which would contain type definitions and marshallers for the common _business_ type objects one works with: IBANs, currency, geo locations, URIs, emails, etc.

 We'll go into more details about how these are implemented later in the article.
 But a very common way to build a marshaller is to start with an already existing marshaller, which expresses a certain constraint on the input, and add another constraint to it.
 For example, if your app's domain is `my-app.com` and you want to check that a particular resource you use has a URI from `my-app.com`, you could start with the `SecureWebUriMarshaller` and extend it like so: